1 What does being a young carer mean?

 It is important that whoever makes the referral has asked the family for permission to contact us, and that they are happy for their information to be shared.

-At this point we are also keen to know what caring support the family thinks would be useful.
+At this point we are also keen to know what support the family thinks would be useful.

 4 Guidance for young carers